vpolda/Snake-Tank/README.md

    - snakeTank_currentEstimate: Power estimate SS

 - Software
-  - Integration
-   - LCD_DHT11: Arduino code for displaying data from sensors on LCD display
--    OnboardDisplay
+   - Integration: combining software modules
-   - 1602LCD: Basic test of displaying on 1602A
+   - OnboardDisplay: tests of the 1602A
    - LCD_interrupt: Displaying on 1602 through Arduino interrupts and timers
--    SensorReading
-   - DHT_test_arduino: Basic test of reading DHT11 data from module
+   - SensorReading: reading from the dht11 modules testing
-   - DHT_dual: Running two sensors at once

 ### Dependencies